Azure/azure-quickstart-templates/101-rbac-builtinrole-resourcegroup/ReadMe.md

 <NAME>                                                        xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 **Use following powershell command to learn about RoleDefinitions.
 Please note, the template already uses appropriate roleDefinition Id.
-The applicable RoleDefinition names are avialable in the parameter dropdown.
+The applicable RoleDefinition names are available in the parameter dropdown.

 PS C:\> Get-AzureRoleDefinition | fl